Waiting For Spring80 min., documentary, Québec, Canada, 2013

 Script advisor : Carole Laganière

-Native of Montreal, Marie-Geneviève Chabot works as an independent documentary filmmaker since 2004.
-After studying arts, then cinema at UQÀM, she gathered experiences in the cultural world.
-She worked as a videographer (Télé sans frontières, Parole citoyenne), she gave trainings in cinema (Wapikoni mobile, Québec cinema) and behind the scenes at the theater (Les Deux mondes, La Maison théâtre).
+A native of Montreal, Marie-Geneviève Chabot has worked as an artist and filmmaker for the past 15 years.
+Following her studies in arts and cinema at UQÀM, she has wracked up an impressive list of experiences in the cultural field, including working as a videographer (Télé sans frontières, Parole citoyenne), as an instructor (Wapikoni mobile) and behind the scenes on various theatre productions (Les Deux mondes, La Maison théâtre).